diddyjax19/Quizzers/README.md

         1. Upon entering the site, users are automatically greeted with a clean and easily readable Welcome page.

-        2. The user has two options
+        2. The user has 3 Categories to select from
           a.
-Create a username and Click Register.
+General Knowledge.
           b.
-Click the Start Game .
+Sport
-      If the User doesnt create a Valid Username,they will not havve access to the game.
+          c.
+History

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.